 Membership in Cantus

 Membership begins when a singer’s online registration is submitted and tuition is paid or authorized.
-Singers are assigned to an ensemble after these steps are complete.
-Every member is expected to remain active and committed to the program for the entire duration of his/her enrollment, which begins with rehearsals in September and concludes with the Finale concert, usually in April or May.
+Every member is expected to remain active and committed to the program for the entire duration of his/her enrollment.
+Enrollment can be semester 1, semester 2 or both semester 1 and 2.

 Singers in the 3rd through 6th grades do not need to audition.
 Singers in the 8th through 12th grade audition for directors to make section placements within open-enrollment ensembles.
 No one is “cut;” your ensemble is determined by your grade in school.